 The National University of Lesotho Library has signed the Budapest Open Access Initiative – a major declaration in support of Open Access.
 And Prof. Mafa M. Sejanamane, Pro-Vice Chancellor of the National University of Lesotho, has signed the second major declaration in support of Open Access: Berlin Declaration on Open Access to Knowledge in the Sciences and the Humanities.
 The Declaration builds on the significant progress of the Budapest Open Access Initiative, calling for Open Access to knowledge in the humanities as well as in the sciences.
 It also moves beyond the scope of primary literature, indicating, “Open Access contributions include original scientific research results, raw data and metadata, source materials, digital representations of pictorial and graphical materials and scholarly multimedia material.”
 Signatories commit to the principle of Open Access as well as to pursuing solutions that advance the internet “as an emerging functional medium for distributing knowledge.”
 In 2011 the National University of Lesotho has established the first institutional repository in the country.

-Researchers from Lesotho publish articles in international Open Access journals, for example five articles (all of them highly accessed) have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – by researchers from Médecins Sans Frontières, National AIDS Commission, National University of Lesotho, The Matrix Support Group, Scott Hospital (Morija), UNDP, and HIV/AIDS Practice, United States Peace Corps.
+Researchers from Lesotho publish articles in international Open Access journals, for example, in 2013, five articles (all of them highly accessed) have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – by researchers from Médecins Sans Frontières, National AIDS Commission, National University of Lesotho, The Matrix Support Group, Scott Hospital (Morija), UNDP, and HIV/AIDS Practice, United States Peace Corps.

 The Parliament of Lesotho together with parliamentarians from 27 African countries (representing over 50% of the continent’s governments) as well as the Pan African Parliament, the East African Legislative Assembly, ECOWAS and the SADC Parliamentary Forum have signed the Kigali Declaration in March 2009.
 They recalled their governments’ commitment to the World Summit on the Information Society, considered the critical role of information in development, and highlighted a significant role that parliaments must play in promoting an equitable information society, through the enactment of legislation that supports transparency, accountability and openness.
 They underscored the need for information exchange, and agreed upon establishing a repository of policy, legislation, and regulations of each country in the areas of Information and Communications Technologies, in line with the African Information Society Initiative (AISI).